Information in this article applies to:

 |Objective||Depth of Field||Default

-You may wish to refer to the following articles for a step size calculator you can use to accurately determine the step size measurements:
+Refer to the following knowledge base articles for a step size calculator you can use to accurately determine step measurements:

 A focus range is used when attempting to acquire focus in a variety of scenarios: